bcsitera/bcsitera.github.io/apps/Automatic-Emailing-of-Invoices/docs/en-US/help.md

 - Specify through Document sending profile to send invoices automatically by email
 - Overview of sending status and time sent on posted invoices list
 - Manage the number of invoices sent with a single job que run (to avoid email server blacklisting)
-- Send invoice to Bill-to Customer email address
+- Send invoice to Bill-to Customer or Sell-to Customer (or to Both) email address

 ### Prerequisites and setup: